k-nuth/blockchain/README.md

 $ sudo ldconfig
 ```

-libbitcoin-blockchain is now installed in `/usr/local/`.
+bitprim-blockchain is now installed in `/usr/local/`.

 ## Configure Options

-The default configuration requires `libbitcoin-consensus`.
+The default configuration requires `bitprim-consensus`.
 This ensures consensus parity with the Satoshi client.
-To eliminate the `libbitcoin-consensus` dependency use the `--without-consensus` option.
-This results in use of `libbitcoin` consensus checks.
+To eliminate the `bitprim-consensus` dependency use the `--without-consensus` option.
+This results in use of `bitprim-core` consensus checks.